 In a previous post, we learned that God cuts Adam in half and uses his entire side to create the woman.
 But how did God split Adam without killing him?
 Assuming Adam’s survival, does he keep only half of his body after Eve’s arrival?

 As with Abram, when Adam goes into a “deep sleep” he actually goes into a visionary trance.
-In fact, the ancient Greek version of the Hebrew Bible, the Septuagint, translates tardema with ἔκστασις (ekstasis)—literally “outside oneself” (cf. the English word “ecstatic”).
-The Jewish Greek translator of the Septuagint understood the Hebrew tardema to indicate Adam stepping outside of himself in a trance and having a vision of his body divided into two equal parts.
+In fact, the ancient Greek version of the Hebrew Bible, the Septuagint, translates tardemah with ἔκστασις (ekstasis)—literally “standing outside oneself” (cf. the English word “ecstatic”).
+The Jewish Greek translator of the Septuagint understood the Hebrew tardemah to indicate Adam stepping outside of himself in a trance and having a vision of his body divided into two equal parts.
 Instead of splitting Adam physically, God provides him with a vision to show him the meaning of the relationship that he will have with his wife: a fully equal partnership with a person who constitutes his “other half.”